HyperQB/hyperqb-release/INSTALL.md

 - **Still won't open?** Try moving the app to your Applications folder first
 - **"Damaged" error?** The download may have been corrupted - try downloading again
 - **Permission issues?** Make sure you have admin rights on your Mac

+## Command Line Alternative

+You can also interact with the HyperQB binary through the command line.
+A helper script is included to automatically locate and run the binary inside the .app bundle.

+Use `./hyperqb.sh [options]`.
+For help use `./hyperqb.sh --help`